 In post-colonial India, the celebration of white ants' nests as a model for communism, as evident in Prater's article, seems to have acquired an enduring afterlife.
 However, this idea could be appropriated to endorse contradictory social practices.
-In his presidential address to the 'international symposium on termites in the humid tropics' held in New Delhi in October 1960, Mithan Lal Roonwal, who was the President of the Zoological Society of India, returned to this theme, describing white ants' nests as 'nature's first experiment in large scale socialism'.
-Revealingly, he combined this discussion with a celebration of the 'caste system' amongst insects.
-Discrimination between humans on the basis of caste system has been one of most violent aspects of South Asian society and this necessitated significant political protests in colonial and post-colonial India.
-While, there was a long tradition within natural history of referring to different categories of white ants as 'castes', it is highly unlikely that Roonwal was oblivious to the sociological implications of 'caste' in the contemporary Indian context.
+In his presidential address to the 'international symposium on termites in the humid tropics' held in New Delhi in October 1960, Mithan Lal Roonwal, who was the president of the Zoological Society of India, returned to this theme, describing white ants' nests as 'nature's first experiment in large scale socialism'.117 Revealingly, he combined this discussion with a celebration of the 'caste system' amongst insects.
+Discrimination between humans on the basis of the caste system has been one of most violent aspects of South Asian society, and this necessitated significant political protests in colonial and post-colonial India.
+While there was a long tradition within natural history of referring to different categories of white ants as 'castes', it is highly unlikely that Roonwal was oblivious to the sociological implications of 'caste' in the contemporary Indian context.
 'Culturally, the study of the termite society, which has a rigid caste system, is of the greatest interest to human social organization', he argued.
-He found it commendable that white ants 'ungrudgingly' participated in a castebased division of labour.
-He linked the supposed 'social harmony' amongst white ants with their voluntary participation in a leaderless 'rigid caste system', praising the fact that each category of white ants functioned along the ways they were predetermined by birth.
-In justifying the caste system among white ants he condoned, and probably mirrored, the discriminatory spirit in which caste systems were prevalent in human society.
+He found it commendable that white ants 'ungrudgingly' participated in a caste-based division of labour.
+He linked the supposed 'social harmony' amongst white ants with their voluntary participation in a leaderless 'rigid caste system', praising the fact that each category of white ants functioned according to the ways that were preordained from their